MIL-STD-1553: Status word

+Example

 The image below exemplifies many of the protocol and physical layer concepts explained above.
-For example, the RT address contained in the Command Word has a value of 0x3 (in range of 0 to 31).
-The sixth bit is 1, indicating a Transmit from the RT.
+For example, the command word in binary is 000 the RT address contained in the command word has a value of 0x3 (in range of 0 to 31).
+The sixth bit is 1, indicating a transmit from the RT.
 The sub-address is 0x01.
-The last 5 bits indicate the number of words to expect, which has a value of 1, which is matched by the single Data Word (value 0x2) after the Status Word.
+The last 5 bits indicate the number of words requested, which has a value of 1.
+The RT responds with a status word (binary 000) containing its address (0x3, as the BC requested), and the reserved bits zeroed and all status flags set to false, followed by the single word of data requested (which had a value of 2).

-Also as explained above, devices have to start transmitting their response to a valid command within 4–12 microseconds.
-In the example, the Response Time is 8.97 μs, therefore within specifications.
-This means that the Remote Terminal (RT) number 3 has responded to the Bus Controller query after 8.97 μs.
-The amplitude of the query is lower than the amplitude of the response because the signal is probed at a location closer to the Remote Terminal.

-In the Status Word, the first 5 bits are the address of the Remote Terminal that is responding, in this case 0x3.
-A correct Transfer exhibits the same RT address in the Command Word as in the Status Word.